zdcthomas/yop.nvim/README.md

     return string.gsub(a, pattern, "") < string.gsub(b, pattern, "")
   end
   if #lines == 1 then
-    -- If only looking at 1 line, sort that line split by some char gotten from imput local delimeter = utils.get_input("Delimeter: ")
+    -- If only looking at 1 line, sort that line split by some char gotten from input local delimeter = utils.get_input("Delimeter: ")
     local split = vim.split(lines[1], delimeter, { trimempty = true })
     -- Remember! `table.sort` mutates the table itself